-- 1. To create an internal URL: - a) Access the Design workspace of the query in which you want to create hyperlinks. - b) In the grid in the Conditions section, for the field on which you want to create the hyperlink, in the
+- 1. To create an internal URL: - a) Access the Design workspace of the query in which you want to create hyperlinks.

+b) In the grid in the Conditions section, for the field on which you want to create the hyperlink, in the

-Hyperlink cell, select ...
+Hyperlink cell, select .
+The URL Builder window appears.